 Hello and welcome to my e-portfolio!

-I am a fourth year PhD student supervised by Professor Laura Green and Dr Kevin Purdy at the University of Warwick, based at Gibbet Hill campus.
-My research interests are investigating the diversity and distribution of the ten known serogroups of Dichelobacter nodosus, the causal agent of footrot in sheep, throughout England.
-This may give us a better understanding of how to improve vaccination as a control and management tool for ovine footrot.
-For more information about my research please click here.
+I am a final year PhD student investigating the risk factors for lameness in sheep, and the diversity and distribution of the ten known serogroups of Dichelobacter nodosus, the causal agent of footrot in sheep.
+For more information on my research please click here.

-As part of my PhD I will spend a 3-month placement with AHDB Beef & Lamb, supervised by Dr Lis King, carrying out technology transfer to farmers.
-This involves disseminating results from recent research to farmers where it can be applied to improve both the welfare of their livestock and the profitability of their business.
-I am doing this through a variety of formats, from face-to-face discussions with farmers at shows, presentations at conferences and writing reports of the latest footrot research for farmers.
+As part of my PhD I spent a 3-month placement with the Agriculture and Horticulture Development Board (AHDB), carrying out technology transfer to farmers.
+This involved disseminating results from recent research to farmers where it can be applied to improve both the welfare of their livestock and the profitability of their business.
+This was through a variety of formats, from face-to-face discussions with farmers at shows, presentations at conferences and writing reports of the latest footrot and lameness research for farmers.

 I graduated from Cardiff University in 2015 with a BSc in Zoology with a professional training year.
 I undertook my professional training year with the Bornean Banteng Programme (Danau Girang Field Centre) in Sabah, Malaysia, where I investigated the effects of logging management practices and climate on banteng body condition, an endangered wild bovid.
 For my final year project I traced agricultural runoff in the Wye catchment by measuring nitrogen and carbon stable isotope ratios in freshwater invertebrates at different trophic levels and over time.

 School of Life Sciences